open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `SHA1` Converter converts the `value` to a sha1 hash/digest.

-The returned type is int64.
+The returned type is string.

-The input `value` types:
-* string.
-If it fails then nil will be returned.

-If `value` is another type or parsing failed nil is always returned.

-The `value` is either a path expression to a telemetry field to retrieve or a literal.
+`value` is either a path expression to a string telemetry field or a literal string.
+If `value` is another type an error is returned.

+If an error occurs during hashing it will be returned.

 Examples: